-Finally, as a result, double-switching and capital-reversing occur at some countries and at some year.
+Finally, as a result, double-switching and capital-reversing occur at some countries and in some years.
 These results are shown in recursive programming.
 These results are explained in the next sub-section, comparing Harcourt's diagram with corresponding figure by country (for 36 countries, 2010, see Figures at the end of this chapter).